Two blasts in northeast Nigeria's Potiskum kill 10

-BAUCHI, Nigeria, June 15 Two bomb attacks in Nigeria's northeastern city of Potiskum killed 10 people on Monday, eyewitnesses and a hospital source said.
+BAUCHI, Nigeria Two bomb attacks in Nigeria's northeastern city of Potiskum killed 10 people on Monday, eyewitnesses and a hospital source said.

 The first bomb exploded at around 1 p.m.
 (1200 GMT) in the office of a group set up to defend local people against such attacks, eyewitnesses said.
 A suicide bomber detonated a device at an outdoor tea drinking area a few minutes later.